Public Forum Debate:

 They collapse early and consistently.
 Instead of debating 10 issues, they narrow to 1–2 winning paths and spend the rest of the round making those paths impossible to beat.

-Want to see what organized, round-ready evidence looks like?
-Jump into the search and start building blocks in minutes.
+Jump into the search and start building round-ready blocks in minutes.